Definition Guide Irish law and best practice

 Employee responsibilities

-• Cooperate fully with Fire Warden Training and instruction
+• Cooperate fully with fire safety training and fire drills

-• Take reasonable care of their own health and safety and that of colleagues
+• Take reasonable care of their own safety and that of colleagues

 Join 349,500+ certified Irish workers